Sky México

-Innova, S. de R.L. de C.V., doing business as Sky México, is a company that operates a subscription television service in Mexico, Central America and Dominican Republic.
+Sky México, a trading name of Corporacion Novavision S. DE R.L.
+DE C.V., is a company that operates a subscription television service in Mexico, Central America and Dominican Republic.
 It produces TV content, and owns several TV channels.
-It is one of Mexico's leading pay-TV providers and is owned by Televisa and AT&T Mexico, a subsidiary of AT&T.
+It is one of Mexico's leading pay-TV providers and is owned by Grupo Televisa.
+As of 2022, Sky Mexico had a 59% share of the subscription TV market.

 History

 The Mexican company was founded on 25 July 1996, a joint venture between Sky (formerly British Sky Broadcasting), News Corporation (former owner of 20th Century Fox, now known as 20th Century Studios), Liberty Media and Grupo Televisa and was later launched on 15 December 1996.

 During the course of the decade, most Sky operations in Latin America were rebranded to DirecTV, with the exception of the Mexican and Brazilian operations, which absorbed into DirecTV in 2005 but kept the Sky name.

+The merger was approved in October 2004.
+As a consequence, Televisa's Innova cut its share from 60% to 57% while News Corporation increased its share from 30% to 43%.
+Both companies were in charge of the 10% divested by Liberty Global.
+DirecTV was a loss-making operation since the 2002 FIFA World Cup.

 The company also operated a magazines division.
 There were two prints: SkyView and Sky Premiere.
 As of 2016, it is unknown what happened to the magazines division.
 It either went out of print or it was sold to another company and then went unlicensed.